awslabs/aws-sap-automation/software_download/readme.md

 In case of a distributed deployment, choose **Database (DB) Server** as target server.

-The result should look as follows:
+The result looks as follows, the error message "Invalid S3 Bucket" can be ignored:

 ![image](lw_pre_script.png)